estelleh-oss/Damage-API/README.md

+API connection to Gemini - Fetch dynamic cost estimation (in MXN and USD) based on input car model, year, damage part and severity.
+The estimation will also go through a verification with local database before finalized.

-llm_estimator.py - Main Flask API server.
+llm_estimator v2.py - Main Flask API server.
 Receives JSON → returns cost estimate using Gemini. list_models.py - Utility script to list available Gemini models your API key can access. cost_test.py -  Client script that sends a sample request to the API and prints the response.
 .env Stores your API keys and config (NOT included in GitHub).
 (GET YOUR OWN API KEY FROM GOOGLE AI Studio)